x4121/dotfiles/README.md

 * solarized colors for most tools
 * devilspie scripts
 * i3 config (unfinished/testing)
+* GnomeShell extensions

 ## Install
 `curl -L https://raw.githubusercontent.com/x4121/dotfiles/master/install.sh | sh`

 ## Warning
-* This project is currently only tested against the most recent Ubuntu release (if even!)
+* This project is currently only tested against the most recent Ubuntu-Gnome release (if even!)
 * The install script will overwrite files, read the [install.sh](install.sh) and [symlinks.sh](symlinks.sh) if you want to know which.